matthiasn/clojure-system-book/manuscript/Example2-WS-Roundtrips.md

 ## :client/mouse-cmp

-Anyway, let's look at some code, starting with where the messages originate in our example, the `ui-mouse-moves` component, and its respective **[namespace](https://github.com/matthiasn/systems-toolbox/blob/master/examples/trailing-mouse-pointer/src/cljs/example/ui_mouse_moves.cljs)**:
+Anyway, let's look at some code, starting with where the messages originate in our example, the `:client/mouse-cmp` component, and its respective **[namespace](https://github.com/matthiasn/systems-toolbox/blob/master/examples/trailing-mouse-pointer/src/cljs/example/ui_mouse_moves.cljs)**:

 ~~~
 (ns example.ui-mouse-moves